Symphogear: Minor characters

-Debuting in Symphogear G. The Vice Minister of Foreign Affairs.
+Debuting in Symphogear G, Shibata is Vice Minister of Foreign Affairs.
 He is often caught up in dealing with the complexities of current world affairs, but his main duty is to protect the Japanese government's national interest and the black art crystallized technology of the Symphogear system.
-Although he is often seen as having a rude personality, he is the only man that understands Genjūrō, and is generally a person who cooperates with the Special Disaster Response Team Section Two's operations.
+Although Shibata is often seen as having a rude personality, he is the only man that understands Genjūrō, and is generally a person who cooperates with the Special Disaster Response Team Section Two's operations.